JesseJJensen/Game-Name-Here/reflections.md

 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
-1. RESPONSE
+1. Finished the games logic.
-2. RESPONSE
+2. Style the game and get it online.
-3. RESPONSE
+3. No blockers.

 # Friday
 - [x] What did you achieve yesterday?